 - 2 tbsps All Purpose Flour

-- 1 tbsp Creole Seasoning, recipe I used linked above or use store-bought mix
+- 1 tablespoon Creole Seasoning recipe I used linked above or use store-bought mix

 - 1 cup Water

-- 2 tbsp Vegan Worcestershire Sauce, I used Annie’s
+- 2 tablespoon Vegan Worcestershire Sauce I used Annie's

 - French Bread or Bread of Choice